Crafts That Double as Lesson Reminders

 Memory verse bracelets because they wear them and get to share with other people what they mean.

-Prayer rocks because they're so simple but kids really connect with idea of having physical reminder to pray.
+Prayer rocks because they're so simple but kids really connect with the idea of having a physical reminder to pray.

-Doorknob hangers because bedroom doors are perfect spot for daily reminders.
+Doorknob hangers because bedroom doors are perfect spots for daily reminders.

 The Real Goal

-When eight-year-old pulls out her prayer rock during hard day at school and remembers God loves her - that's when craft served its real purpose.
+When an eight-year-old pulls out her prayer rock during a hard day at school and remembers God loves her - that's when a craft served its real purpose.

 Subscribe to KidsMinistry.Blog newsletter and stay updated.